-|Start date||September 2016|
+|Start date||October 2016|

 ESR1 will examine the nature of the surveillance technologies in use with people with dementia having different levels of cognitive impairment and investigate the assumptions lying behind them.
 This will include a review of common surveillance technologies used across Europe, and in depth consultations with experts, staff, family carers and people with dementia in 3 countries.
 In addition, qualitative interviews will be conducted with people with dementia who are subject to surveillance technology, and their family carers to elicit their views and attitudes and any associated stigma.
 Surveillance technology has been developed to enable carers and institutions to monitor older people with dementia particularly those with challenging behaviours.
 Such technology often reduces the cared for person to a configuration of risky or dangerous behaviours.
 These are judged often without recourse to context or consequence.

 The project will provide a detailed review of characteristics of available surveillance technology in relation to concerns of experts, family carers and people with dementia.
 An in depth analysis of people with dementias experiences of surveillance technology will illustrate how far it impacts on everyday life, sense of autonomy and stigma.

 Two of 3 months each with both including data collection.
 At the end of the first year to Karolinska Institute, Sweden to understand better characteristics of everyday technology and the concepts and interactions of people with dementia.
 In the second year with Alzheimer’s Europe to better understand the concerns and experiences of people with dementia.